How the U.S. got into this baby formula mess

 The episode highlights how highly concentrated the formula industry is — thanks in part to government policies — and the risks that can result.

-Here's what to know about how the U.S. get into its infant formula mess.
+Here's what to know about how the U.S. got into its infant formula mess.

 A few companies control an entire industry